2021 Natanz incident: Reconstruction

 On November 17, 2021, the IAEA released their quarterly safeguards report regarding verification and monitoring in the Islamic Republic of Iran, in light of United Nations Security Council resolution 2231 (2015).
-The report concludes that the number of enriching IR-1 cascades and IR-2m cascades at the Natanz Fuel Enrichment Plant (FEP) appear to have almost fully recovered from a sabotage incident in April.
-Iran installed 31 cascades of IR-1 centrifuges, six cascades of IR-2m centrifuges, and two cascades of IR-4 centrifuges at the FEP.
-Of those, as of November 13, 28 IR-1 cascades, six IR-2m cascades, and two IR-4 cascades “were being fed” with uranium.
+The report concluded that the number of enriching IR-1 cascades and IR-2m cascades at Natanz appeared to have almost fully recovered from the April sabatoge.
+Iran installed 31 cascades of IR-1 centrifuges, six cascades of IR-2m centrifuges, and two cascades of IR-4 centrifuges at the site.
+Of those, as of November 13, 28 IR-1 cascades, six IR-2m cascades, and two IR-4 cascades were being fed with uranium.

 Reactions

-Iran has blamed Israel for the Natanz accident and the assassination of nuclear scientist Mohsen Fakhrizadeh in November 2020.

-Hassan Rouhani, President of Iran, said that in response to the attack, Iran would increase it's enriching of uranium by up to 60% and would replace the old centrifuges with more advanced ones.

-Ali Akbar Salehi, the head of Iran's Atomic Energy Organization, called the incident a terrorist act and said that the Natanz accident showed the opponents of the country's industrial and political progress have failed in preventing significant development of the nuclear industry.
-He announced that Iran will build a new hall "in the heart of the mountain" near Natanz.
+Ali Akbar Salehi, the head of the Atomic Energy Organization of Iran (AEOI) said that the incident was an act of sabotage and "nuclear terrorism", and said it showed that opponents of Iran's industrial and political progress failed to prevent significant development of its nuclear industry.
+President Rouhani said that Iran would replace the old centrifuges with more advanced ones, and vowed to again increase enrichment levels.

-Mohammad Javad Zarif, the foreign minister of Iran, in a letter to Antonio Guterres, described the Natanz sabotage as "a grave war crime" due to the high risk of potential release of radioactive material, and said that any power that is aware of the crime, must be held accountable as an accomplice to this war crime.
-He also condemned two Israeli attacks on Natanz in one year.
+Mohammad Javad Zarif, the foreign minister of Iran, in a letter to the Secretary-General of the United Nations, Antonio Guterres, described the Natanz attack as a war crime due to the high risk of potential release of radioactive material, stating that "any power with knowledge of, or acquiescence in, this act must also be held accountable as an accomplice to this war crime."
+Attacking nuclear facilities can be a war crime under international law.
+Standing by Russian foreign minister Sergei Lavrov in a joint press conference, Zarif further condemned Israel for two attacks on Natanz in one year.

-Israeli Prime Minister Netanyahu claimed that "the struggle against Iran and its proxies and the Iranian armament efforts is a huge mission".
-He warned about the return of the U.S to JCPOA and said: that the new deal will not be binding on Israel.

-After this sabotage at Natanz the European Union described these actions as efforts to endanger talks to return the US to the JCPOA and to send out a warning.

-Aviv Kochavi, the Chief of General Staff of the Israel Defense Forces said: "operations in the Middle East are not hidden from the eyes of the enemy".

-According to Reuters, diplomats said that due to security concerns following the attack on the Natanz site in April, Iran has been restricting access by U.N. nuclear inspectors to its main uranium enrichment site in Natanz.
+Of the ongoing diplomatic efforts in Vienna, European Union officials said it endangered efforts to bring the United States and Iran back into compliance with the JCPOA, and warned against efforts to undermine the talks, which ultimately stalled.
+In reaction to the incident, Iran restricted UN nuclear inspectors' access to Natanz, citing security concerns, and, true to Rouhani's word, increased the levels of its uranium enrichment from 20% to 60% purity.